anydotcrypto/docs.any.sender/docs/devTools/README.md

 ```

 ## Local API mocking
 When the `any.sender()` function wraps a contract or signer that's connected to a local rpc provider, the function automatically detects that a local provider is being used and instead of calling a real API instance will instead create a mock any.sender API internally from the provider.
 The mock API has a reduced feature set, as an example it doesnt wait a number of confirmations for a deposit to be recognised, but instead recognises the deposit immediately.

-Whilst the mock is useful in unit/integration testing it's important to test your code against our live ropsten API before going to production.
-Look at [example.js](./example.js) to see the mock being used in conjuction with a local provider.
+Whilst the mock is useful in unit/integration testing it's important to test your code against our live [ropsten API](../addresses.md) before going to production.

+Check out at [example.js](./example.js) to see the mock being used in conjuction with a local provider.